konato-events/web/README.md

     postgres $ createdb -O konato konato
     postgres $ psql -h 127.0.0.1 -WU konato konato -f database/create.sql

-To access the PostgreSQL database inside the docker container, use `docker exec -it trusting_einstein psql -h 127.0.0.1 -WU konato konato`.
+To access the PostgreSQL database inside the docker container, use `./dock psql` (that will run something like `docker exec -it «container_name» psql -h 127.0.0.1 -WU konato konato`).

 Deploying to production
 -----------------------